StatisticalRL/.github/README.md

 - **statisticalRL-learners**: dedicated to definitions of learning agents such as Upper Confidence Bound (UCB) agent or  Upper Confidence for Reinforcement Learning (UCRL) agent.
 - **statisticalRL-experiments**: dedicated to running experiments, storing and visualizing results to produce plots ready for integration in a research article.

-  On top of that, the project contains a repostiroty named "article" to reproduce experiments from research articles.
+On top of that, the project contains a repository named "article" to reproduce experiments from research articles.